-CYTALUX™ is an optical imaging agent indicated in adult patients with ovarian cancer as an adjunct for intraoperative identification of malignant lesions.
+CYTALUX® is an FDA approved optical imaging agent indicated as an adjunct for intraoperative identification of:

 WARNINGS AND PRECAUTIONS